sethishi/kafka-demo-project/README.md

 #### Kafka Stream to merge and produce the data

-VDIStreams is the streaming application that is consolidating the data on arrival on 3 difffrent topics and then joining them to create a new consolidated strea.
+VDIStreams is the streaming application that is consolidating the data on arrival on 3 difffrent topics and then joining them to create a new consolidated stream.

 #### Start docker using kafka